gilmore-lab/protocols/onboarding.md

 5. *Lab Manager* adds the New RA as a member of the [gilmore-lab](https://github.com/orgs/gilmore-lab/teams/gilmore-lab/members) team

 #### Create Databrary Account ####
-1. *New RA* creates an account on [Databrary] (https://nyu.databrary.org/user/register?page=create)
+1. *New RA* creates an account on [Databrary](https://nyu.databrary.org/user/register?page=create)
   - Complete the first 5 tabs on the left hand side
-  - When completing the 'Request Authorization' Tab, please request authorization from Rick O. Gilmore.
+  - When completing the 'Request Authorization' Tab, please request affiliate authorization from Rick O. Gilmore.

 #### Create Slack Account ####
+1. *New RA* provides the email address that they would like to use for Slack
+2. *Lab Manager* invites New RA to [Slack](https://slack.com/)
+  - Lab Manager logs in
+  - Left click on top left of screen where the Lab Manager's user name is located
+  - Choose 'Invite People' under the 'gilmore-lab.slack.com' section
+  - Enter preferred email address and First and Last name of New RA
+3. *New RA* accepts request

 #### Create DataCamp Account ####
+1. *New RA* creates an account on [DataCamp](https://www.datacamp.com/)
+2. *New RA* shares email address used to sign up for DataCamp psubrainlab@gmail.com
+3. *Lab Manager* shares the email addresses for the semester with Dr. Gilmore so they may be added to the class.

 ### Human Participants Training ###
 #### CITI Training ####